DEFRA/software-development-standards/standards/java_coding_standards.md

 - Both multi-line (`\* */`) and single line (`//`) comments may be used

 - Comments within the method body should, wherever possible, be restricted to single line comments

+## Status

+This standard was formally adopted on 20 Feb 2021.